eliegoudout/paramclasses/README.md

 ```

-Instances have a `repr` -- which can be overriden in subclasses -- displaying **non-default or missing** parameter-values.
+Instances have a `repr` -- which can be overriden in subclasses -- displaying **non-default or missing** parameter values.
 ```pycon
 >>> A(parameter_with_a__default_value="non-default value")
 A(parameter_with_a__default_value='non-default value', parameter_with_no_default_value=?)